eclipse-archived/ceylon-ide-eclipse/README.md

 2. Use `Help > Install New Software ... > Available Software Sites > Import`
    Select `updatesites.xml`

-3. Close the dialog and now choose xam.dk updatesite and install the plugin.
+3. Close the dialog and now choose ceylon-lang.org updatesite and install the plugin.

 4. Restart and your Eclipse should now syntax highlight Ceylon files.